On average women gain around 10-15 pounds during the menopause transition.

 This specific pattern of weight gain is promoted by the relative amount of estrogen and progesterone in their body.

-Estrogen seems to play a very prominent role in the regulation of body fat on women (7), and the decline in estrogen during menopause may be largely responsible for weight gain that many women experience.
+Estrogen seems to play a very prominent role in the regulation of body fat on women (7), and the decline in estrogen during menopause may be largely responsible for the weight gain that many women experience.

 A decrease in estrogen has been linked to the following changes: